 The Institute on Aging faculty is composed of a multidisciplinary group of nationally and internationally recognized scholars.
 Substantive and theoretical perspectives are represented from such social science disciplines as psychology, sociology, political science, urban studies, economics, social work, speech communication, and public administration.

 Here is a sampling of some of the research currently happening at the Institute on Aging:

-These reports describe the results of three studies based in community-based care settings in Oregon.
-One study describes characteristics of residents in assisted living, residential care, and memory care communities; the second study describes characteristics adult foster care home residents and staff; and the third describes Medicaid clients who lived in one of these types of community-based care settings.
-Data were collected and analyzed in 2015 with support from Oregon Department of Health and Human Services.
+These reports describe the results of three studies founded in community-based care settings in Oregon.
+One study describes characteristics of residents in assisted living, residential care, and memory care communities; the second study describes characteristics of adult foster care home residents and staff; and the third describes Medicaid clients who lived in one of these types of community-based care settings. - Connect to all of the most recent Community-Based Care Reports - Affordable Housing with Services

 The report describes the fourth round of consumer satisfaction surveys that were conducted with people who had been in contact with the Information & Referral/Assistance (I&R/A) Call Center or received Options Counseling (OC) services of Aging and Disabilities Resource Connection (ADRC) of Oregon.
 Data for this survey were collected in November 2014.
 This Executive Report summarizes and presents data on overall satisfaction, conclusions, and recommendations for the ADRC program.
 More information